gluon-lang/gluon/book/src/marshalling-types.md

 ### Implementing by hand

-The following examples will all assume a simple struct `User<T>`, which is defined in a different crate.
-To implement the marshalling traits, we to have create a wrapper and implement the traits for it.
+The following examples will all assume a simple struct `User<T>`, which is defined in a different crate (You can find the full code in the [marshalling example][]).
+To implement the marshalling traits, we have to create a wrapper and implement the traits for it.

 ```rust,ignore
 // defined by a different crate